Nevada Corporations, Nevada LLC, Incorporate in Nevada Nevada Corporations, Nevada LLC, Incorporate in Nevada

 2. No more than 100 stockholders or members.

-3. Stockholders or members must be individuals (some excemption).
+3. Stockholders or members must be individuals (some exception).

 4. No non-resident or alien stockholders or members.